 JSON_INPUT=$(cat)

-# CORRECT — exits after 2 seconds max, hook continues safely
+# BETTER — exits after 2 seconds max

 JSON_INPUT=$(timeout 2 cat)